Hack4Impact-BU/f22-hack4impact/README.md

 ### 7-firebase-todoApp-workshop - To Do Application
 This is the complete code to a ToDo Application linked with Firebase with firestore realtime database

+### 7.1-firebase-loginApp-workshop - Login Application Workshop
+This is the complete code to a Login Application using Firebase authentication and linked it with the frontend and the backend of the application.